jmandel/smart-on-fhir-installer/README.md

 Now visit `http://localhost:9080` in a web browser on your local ("host") machine and you should have a working FHIR server.

 The OpenID Connect authentication server should be at `http://localhost:9085`.
+It uses the OpenLDAP server running on the virtual machine.
+The two sample accounts are `demo/demo` and `admin/password` by default.

 You can poke around by doing: